GNU-Ymir/Documentations/en/types/README.md

 # User defined types

-There are three different custom types:
+There are four different custom types:
 - Structure
 - Enumeration
+- Aka
 - Class

-The following chapters present the structure and enumeration.
+The following chapters present the structure, enumeration and aka.